10 Secrets to Packing for Kids

 10 secrets to packing for kids (including what toys will easily fit in a small suitcase for on-the-go entertainment)

-Pack snacks.
-Applesauce pouches, granola bars…I even bring a few sweets so we have little rewards in case the kids are super-patient during a trying time.
+Applesauce pouches, granola bars, peanut butter pouches…I even bring a few sweets so we have little rewards in case the kids are super-patient during a trying time.
 There are always inevitable moments where a plane gets delayed or a car breaks down, and it's important to be able to keep everyone smiling as much as possible!

-Medication is a must.
 Just in case anyone happens to get a midnight fever.
+It's a good idea to pack a first aid kit and baby wipes, too.

 Secrets you should know when packing for kids.

-Load up the tablet.
 Our boys get to use tablets in the car – and only in the car – so we spend hours gearing them up with new games, movies and books.
-We're partnering up with Scholastic, and they have an awesome list of audiobooks for all ages to help pass the time.
+Scholastic has an awesome list of audiobooks for all ages to help pass the time.
 It's also a good idea to bring headphones for kids who tend to get overstimulated by new surroundings.

 Secrets you should know when packing for kids.

-Get loved ones involved.
 We often travel with extended family, getting aunts and uncles and grandparents involved.
-Even when we're flying solo, though, we still have them take part in the announcement, the packing or the transportation however we can.
+Even when we're flying solo, though, we still have them take part in the packing or the transportation however we can.
 It helps the kids feel a sense of security and confidence in their trip when they know they have the support of their community.
 You can even have them send postcards from the road!

-Lump outfits together.
 I like to put one day of clothing in individual gallon bags so we can pull out a set at a moments' notice as opposed to unpacking and digging through everything repeatedly.
+Packing cubes are a really great idea, too, especially now that new technology has made super lightweight cubes available.

 Previous